yassinebebba/supermarket-simulator/README.md

 the code is heavily commented.

-you could add more products in the csv file, you can use excel to edit it too.
+you could add more products in the csv file.

 required libraries: